red-hat-data-services/instant-merger/README.md

-# instant-merger doc updated from RHDH Organization using conditions
+# instant-merger doc updated from RHDH Organization using conditions and less token permissions